BookStackApp/BookStack/readme.md

 Feel free to create issues to request new features or to report bugs and problems.
 Just please follow the template given when creating the issue.

+### Pull Request

 Pull requests are very welcome.
-If the scope of your pull request is very large it may be best to open the pull request early or create an issue for it to discuss how it will fit in to the project and plan out the merge.
+If the scope of your pull request is large it may be best to open the pull request early or create an issue for it to discuss how it will fit in to the project and plan out the merge.

+Pull requests should be created from the `master` branch and should be merged back into `master` once done.
+Please do not build from or request a merge into the `release` branch as this is only for publishing releases.

+If you are looking to alter CSS or JavaScript content please edit the source files found in `resources/assets`.
+Any CSS or JS files within `public` are built from these source files and therefore should not be edited directly.

 ## Website, Docs & Blog